Ali Wentworth Posts Video Of First Moments Out Of COVID-19 Isolation To Instagram

 “Whew!!
 Glad you are out of the woods and out of isolation,” remarked a third follower.

-George revealed on Monday, March 13 that he too has tested positive for COVID-19 but has not displayed any symptoms.
+George revealed on Monday, March 13 that he, too, tested positive for COVID-19 but has not displayed any symptoms.
 After Ali began showing symptoms of COVID-19, George began working remotely on Good Morning America, joining Lara Spencer, Ginger Zee, and Robin who are also broadcasting from their homes.